 Here is another Blog Post that you may enjoy – Brilliant Ways to Hide that Ugly Vent & More.

 Insert the Vent Cover with Extender Attached Over Vent Opening

 Finally, making sure the vent is open, place the cover back into the opening.

 Then, place your furniture back over the vent extender and make sure everything is aligned correctly.
 If you fail to cut enough off the aluminum pan, it’s easy to trim any excess.

 You want the extender to be as close as possible to the edge of the furniture.

 Here you can see how closely the extender fits against the furniture.

-Thanks so much for stopping by today!
-Your support and comments mean so much to me.
-I look forward to sharing my next project and adventure with you!
+Thanks for stopping by.
+I hope you found this helpful.
+I look forward to sharing my next adventure with you.